ekamsinghahuja/movie-recommendation-system/README.md

 <p align="center">
 <img src="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*jBBeSKBQg4H7VslNT34f4w.png" alt="Image" width="50%" height="50%">
 </p>

+## Recommendation System Workflow

+This project implements a content-based recommendation system for suggesting similar movies based on textual features.
+The following steps outline the workflow of the recommendation system:

+1. **Building the Corpus:**
+   - The movie dataset is used to construct a corpus containing various textual features such as title, overview, genres, keywords, cast, and crew.
+Each movie in the corpus is represented by these features.

+2. **Data Cleaning:**
+   - Data cleaning techniques are applied to ensure that the dataset is in a suitable format for analysis.
+This involves handling missing values, removing duplicates, and standardizing text formats.

+3. **Applying Count Vectorizer:**
+   - Textual features such as movie titles, overviews, genres, keywords, cast, and crew are transformed into numerical representations using Count Vectorization.
+This process converts each text feature into a vector of term frequencies.

+4. **Cosine Similarity Pairwise:**
+   - Pairwise similarities between movies are computed using cosine similarity.
+This metric measures the cosine of the angle between two vectors, providing a measure of similarity between them.
+The similarity scores capture the relationships between movies based on their textual features.

+5. **Sorting for Each Film and Extracting Best 5 Films:**
+   - For each movie, the similarity scores obtained from cosine similarity are sorted in descending order.
+This sorting allows the identification of the top movies that are most similar to each given movie.
+The top 5 similar movies are then extracted for each movie, forming the basis for recommendations.

+By following these steps, the recommendation system analyzes textual features of movies to suggest similar movies, enhancing the overall movie-watching experience for users.

 # Cosine Similarity

 Cosine similarity is a metric used to measure the similarity between two vectors in a multi-dimensional space.
 It calculates the cosine of the angle between these vectors, which is a measure of how closely they align with each other. for better understanding , please refer